• Skip to primary navigation

 Jump to Recipe

-This simple chopped Italian antipasto salad recipe has salami, cucumbers, tomatoes, and cheese that have been marinated in Italian dressing and is served over an iceberg lettuce wedge.
+This simple chopped Italian antipasto salad starts with an iceberg lettuce wedge topped with salami, cucumbers, tomatoes, and cheese that have been marinated in Italian dressing.

-Italian antipasto salad with lettuce is an easy summer salad.
+Italian antipasto salad with iceberg lettuce wedge is an easy summer salad.

 2 plates of iceberg wedge lettuce (2 wedges on each plate) topped with diced tomatoes, cucumbers, red onions, and salami in a vinaigrette. this …